-VOCATIONAL NURSING (VN) (3)
+VOCATIONAL NURSING (VN) 145 (3)

-NURSING PROCESS 1 (3 LEC.)
+NURSING PROCESS I (3 LEC.)

 Prerequisite: Admission to the Vocational Nursing Program, Nursing process provides the basic concepts that serve as the foundation for other nursing courses.
-It includes an introduction to the health care profession, the nursing process, and communication techniques.
+It includes an introduction to the health care delivery system, nursing as a profession, the nursing process, and communication techniques.
 The course focuses on meeting the basic physical and psychological needs of patients.
 A Calculation-Conversion Proficiency Test is a required component of the course.

-VOCATIONAL NURSING (VN) 150 (8)
+VOCATIONAL NURSING (VN) 150